-EARLY next morning a jailer unlocked the door brusquely.
+EARLY next morning a gaoler unlocked the door

+brusquely.

-"Prince Ruric Brassoff," he said in a shrill voice of command, strangely mingled with conventional respect for his prisoner's high rank, "get up and dress at once.
-General Alexis Selistoff requires your presence immediately at the Kremlin."
+'Prince Ruric Brassoff,' he said in a shrill voice of command, strangely mingled with conventional respect for his prisoner's high rank, 'get up and dress at once.
+General Alexis Selistoff requires your presence immediately at the Kremlin.'

 Starting from his prison bed, Ruric Brassoff rose and dressed, in a maze of conflicting feelings.
 They brought him some breakfast.
 He sat down at the plain deal table and ate it mechanically.
 Then he went out to the prison gate, where a warder, without a word, put his hands in irons.
 Ruric Brassoff accepted that indignity in dignified silence.
 A sleigh was in waiting there-only one, this morning.
 Fomenko wasn't wanted.
 The minor prisoner's rest had not been disturbed so early.

-It was a clear, keen morning of the true Russian type.
-Fresh snow had fallen during the night and lay white in the streets, and the horses ION.
+It was a clear keen morning of the true Russian type.
+Fresh snow had fallen during the night and lay white in the streets, and the horses danced merrily over it with the light weight behind them.

-Ruric Brassoff conflicting feelbreakfast.
-He e and ate it met to the prison word, put his accepted that A sleigh was in rning.
-Fomenprisoner's rest of the true Ruslen during the , and the horses danced merrily over it with the light weight behind them.
 At the door of the branch office of the Third Section they halted.

+'Descend, Prince,' Nikita said shortly.
+And Rurie

+Brassoff descended.

-"Descend, prince," Nikita said shortly.
-And Ruric Brassoff descended.
-Two soldiers took his arms on either side and marched him up the stairs, unresisting and acquiescent.
+Two soldiers took his arms on either side, and marched him up the stairs, unresisting and acquiescent.
 Ruric Brassoff marched on, as in a horrible dream.
-At the door of an office on the first floor they knocked twice.
-"Come in," said a sharp military voice from within.
-Across the gulf of twenty years Ruric Brassoff recognized it as clearly as if he had heard it yesterday.
+At the door of an office on the first-floor they knocked twice.
+'Come in,' said a sharp military voice from within.
+Across the gulf of twenty years Ruric Brassoff recognised it as clearly as if he had heard it yesterday.
 It was Alexis Selistoff's.

 The soldiers turned the handle and marched in without a word.
 It was a comfortably furnished office, with a Turkey carpet on the floor and a bright fire in the grate.
 Alexis Selistoff, calm and stern, stood up with his back to the chimney-piece.
-The gray mustache twitched slightly with nervousness as he looked his prisoner in the face-the fox he had hunted so long and tracked to earth at last-but no other sign of emotion was visible anywhere on those austere features.
+The gray moustache twitched slightly with nervousness as he looked his prisoner in the face-the fox he had hunted so long and tracked to earth at last-but no other sign of emotion was visible anywhere on those austere features.
 He looked the very picture of an official martinet, as he stood there, staring hard at Ruric Brassoff.
-But he bowed a polite bow, none the less, as he muttered, calmly: "Good - morning, prince," with soldier - like politeness.
+But he bowed a polite bow, none the less, as he muttered calmly, 'Good-morning, Prince,' with soldier-like politeness.